bhattronak/Skill_Indexer_HR/README.md

 This project aims to scrape the skills listed on resumes and match them to job roles to identify how many skills a candidate has that are suitable for a particular job.
 The project involves the use of natural language processing (NLP) techniques to extract the skills from resumes and match them to job roles.

-The project uses the following formula to calculate score:
+The project uses the following formula to calculate the score:

 ```
 score = 2*len(skills_matched_from_database) + num_common_bigrams + num_common_trigrams
 ```

+Note that the "skills_matched_from_database" has been given higher weightage as these are the most desired skills entered specifically by the user.

+For eg. Consider an instance of a resume file named 'abc.pdf'.
+This function will look for all the skills that are mentioned in the database as well as in the resume.
+It also looks for the total number of matching bigrams and trigrams between the specified Job Description and 'abc.pdf'.
+The output of this is a key-value pair with the name of the file 'abc' as the key and score (calculated according to the formula) as the value.

 ### To use the tool